Goleta Beach at Sunset

 Statement about Academic Misconduct

 Students in this course are obliged to comply with UCSB's Academic Integrity Policies.
 Any student suspected of violating this obligation for any reason during the quarter will be referred via the Academic Integrity procedures detailed at the above link.
 When you submit assignments with your name on them in this course, you are signifying that the work contained therein is all yours, unless otherwise cited or referenced.
 Any ideas or materials taken from another source for either written or oral use must be fully acknowledged.
 If you are unsure about the expectations for completing an assignment or taking a test or exam, be sure to seek clarification beforehand.
-Use of ChatGPT or similar generative AI products will be discussed in class, and may not be used unless you are explicitly given permission to do so, and never without explicit acknowledgment of its use.
+Use of ChatGPT or similar generative AI products will be discussed in prior to any writing assigments, and may not be used unless you are explicitly given permission to do so, and never without explicit acknowledgment of its use.

 Diversity and Inclusion